solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

 seems a reasonable consideration to save 32 bytes of instruction data with a protocol that only accepts compressed points.

-**Note:** When it comes to public key encoding, the existing precompile for `secp256k1` utilizes a vastly different standard, accepting a 20 octet Ethereum address and recovery id to recover an SEC1 encoded uncompressed point.
-This is due to the primary aim of the program not being to verify ECDSA signatures but to provide parity with `ecrecover` on EVM.
-Conversely, the `ed25519` program, which is primarily concerned with verifying ed25519 signatures, utilises the most common ed25519 convention of encoding x_p as a single 32 octet string.
-As the goals of the `secp256r1` program are more analogous to those of the `ed25519` program, we propose the SEC1 compressed point encoding to conform to the most widely-used standard in common ECDSA applications.

 ### ECDSA / Signature Verification